AlanBoulesteix/minishell_42/README.md

 - (ls)
 - wildcards
-- set attribut_function destroyer to free_all the garbage
+- set attribute_function destroyer to free_all the garbage

 # To check
 - @TODOs